astrolytics-io/nucleus-python/README.md

 ## Usage

-Add the following code to import Nucleus.
+Add the following code to import Nucleus and init the analytics.

 Don't use the `import ... from` as you won't be able to access module variables.

 ```python